firepear/thrasher-music-catalog/README.md

 ## Instantiate a catalog instance

-`Catalog.New` takes two arguments: the path to the on-disk SQLite DB, and the name to be used for the in-memory copy (which is the working datastore for `Catalog`).
+`tmc.New` takes two arguments: the path to the on-disk SQLite DB, and the name to be used for the in-memory copy (which is the working datastore for the catalog).
+It returns a `*tmc.Catalog`

 ```
 import (